craftingcity/RollHighOrDie/Equipment and Inventories/Armors.md

 Large Armors

 #### Material
 This is the material the armor is mostly composed of.
+It is used
 #### Style
 #### Armoring Value
 ### Mundane Tags